doxxing AI & Automation

 The legality of doxxing can be complex.
 It can depend on various factors, including the jurisdiction, the type of information published, and the intent of the person posting the information.
 If someone publishes your name and address online to incite violence or harassment against you, that could be considered a crime.

-Examples
+Examples by country

-In the United Kingdom, doxxing is considered a criminal offense under the Computer Misuse and Data Protection Acts.
+• In the United Kingdom doxxing is considered a criminal offense under the Computer Misuse and Data Protection Acts.
 Individuals who engage in doxxing can face fines, imprisonment, or both.

-In Australia, doxxing is also illegal and can be prosecuted under laws prohibiting stalking, harassment, or unauthorized access to personal information.
+• In Australia doxxing is also illegal and can be prosecuted under laws prohibiting stalking, harassment, or unauthorized access to personal information.
 The penalties for doxxing can include imprisonment and fines.

-And in Germany, doxxing is illegal under the country’s strict privacy laws, which prohibit the unauthorized collection and dissemination of personal information.
+• In Germany doxxing is illegal under the country’s strict privacy laws, which prohibit the unauthorized collection and dissemination of personal information.
 Individuals who engage in doxxing can face fines and imprisonment

 On social media

-Twitter has a strict policy against doxxing, defined as the “sharing other people’s private and confidential information without their consent.”
+For example, X (formerly Twitter) has a strict policy against doxxing, defined as the “sharing other people’s private and confidential information without their consent.”
 The platform’s rules expressly prohibit posting information such as home addresses, phone numbers, and government-issued identification numbers, as well as content encouraging others to engage in doxxing.

 In practice, Twitter takes reports of doxxing seriously and will investigate and take action against accounts that violate its rules.
 This can include removing offending content, temporarily suspending or permanently banning accounts, and sometimes cooperating with law enforcement to identify and prosecute doxxers.

 Twitter also provides resources and tools for users to protect their personal information on the platform.
-Users can enable two-factor authentication to prevent unauthorized access to their accounts, and they can also choose to keep their email addresses and phone number private.
+Users can enable two-factor authentication to prevent unauthorized access to their accounts, and they can also choose to keep their email addresses and phone numbers private.

 Doxxing statistics